Excelsior Capital Ltd - Asset Resilience Ratio

 Asset Resilience Ratio Trend (2016–2025)

 This chart shows how Excelsior Capital Ltd's Asset Resilience Ratio has changed over time.
-See Excelsior Capital Ltd shareholders equity for net asset value and shareholders' equity analysis.
+See Excelsior Capital Ltd (ECL) balance sheet quality index to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time